 Poly is a serif typeface designed for online use in a medium-contrast style.
 Nicolás Silva developed it to be more legible than existing web serifs, especially at smaller point sizes.
 This is accomplished with a vertical accent, which is achieved through the use of short ascenders and a very high x-height for increased clarity.

-While sans-serif fonts are often more appropriate for screen use, this free slab serif typeface was designed specifically to provide a comfortable reading experience on computer and mobile devices.
+While sans-serif fonts are often more appropriate for screen use, this free slab-serif typeface was designed specifically to provide a comfortable reading experience on computer and mobile devices.
 Bitter was invented by Sol Matas.
-A cooperation between Huerta Tipográfica and the Argentine type community makes it available for purchase.
+Cooperation between Huerta Tipográfica and the Argentine-type community makes it available for purchase.

 24. Playfair Display

-Inspires by the Enlightenment of the 18th century and the work of John Baskerville, this free display typeface developed by Claus Eggers Srensen is available for download.
+Inspired by the Enlightenment of the 18th century and the work of John Baskerville, this free display typeface developed by Claus Eggers Sorensen is available for download.
 The small hairlines on its high-contrast letterforms are a tribute to the period’s introduction of sharp steel pens, which replaced large nib quills as the primary writing instrument.
-For body text, Georgia may be used in both a practical and an aesthetic manner..

-A Cyrillic extension was introduced to Lora in 2013, which was originally designed in 2011 for Cyreal Type Foundry.is is one of the best fonts for graphic desig, Brushed curves clash with powerful serifs to create a well-balanced, contemporary mood.
-While it is technically suited for digital use, it is also one of the best fonts for print projects due to its wide range of styles and weights.
-It is offered in four different design variations.
+A Cyrillic extension was introduced to Lora in 2013, which was originally designed in 2011 for Cyreal Type Foundry.is one of the best fonts for graphic design, Brushed curves clash with powerful serifs to create a well-balanced, contemporary mood.

 27. Crimson Text

-Aleo’s semi-rounded components and sleek structure work together to create a strong sense of originality that is both balanced and readable at the same time.
+Aleo’s semi-rounded components and sleek structure work together to create a strong sense of originality.
 Alessio Laiso, a designer at IBM Dublin, produced this family of free fonts as a slab serif alternative to Lato, which is also available for download.

 29. Libre Baskerville

-Libre Baskerville is a web typeface that is suited for body text (typically 16px).
+Libre Baskerville is a web typeface.
 It is based on the 1941 Baskerville typeface designed by the American Type Founder, but it has a larger x-height, bigger counters, and slightly less contrast, making it suited for use on a computer screen.
-This open source project is overseen by Impallari Type.
 Taylor Palmer also recommends the font’s free brother, Libre Franklin, which is available for download.

-Merriweather is a highly regarded open-source serif typeface with its own GitHub repository, which is immensely popular.
+Merriweather is an open-source serif typeface with its own GitHub repository, which is immensely popular.
 It was designed by Sorkin Type to be readily legible on computer displays.
-It features a very high x-height, somewhat condensed letterforms, a modest diagonal stress, powerful serifs, and open forms, among other characteristics.
+It features a very high x-height, somewhat condensed letterforms, modest diagonal stress, powerful serifs, and open forms, among other characteristics.

-Several weights of this wonderful curved serif design are offered, with the bold and lightweight variations being accessible for personal use without no charge.
-It is distinguished by serifs that are strong and squared, as well as wide terminals.
-Small touches, like as the rounded crossbar in the lowercase, may make a big difference.
-It is given a slight quirkiness by the letter E. If you want to use the additional weights or if you want to use it for client work, you’ll need a license to do so.
+Woodland Photoshop fonts are another font for professionals.
+Small touches, like the rounded crossbar in the lowercase, may make a big difference.
+If you want to use the additional weights or if you want to use it for client work, you’ll need a license to do so.

 33. Streusel Kuchen